 3 Tips to Enjoy Family This Holiday

-Here are some tips that will keep things civil and create a more peaceful holiday.
+Here are some tips to keep things civil and create a more peaceful holiday for you and them.

-Family time can be difficult when there's leftover hurt and resentment.
+Family time can be difficult when there's leftover tension or resentment.
 Going into the holidays expecting others to change sets you up for disappointment.
-There are parts of family that are just painful.
+There are certain aspects of family life that still hurt.
 How you manage that hurt can make or break the holidays - and that’s what you’ll learn in this blog.

-Having minimal expectations and practicing acceptance are the keys for creating happier holidays.
+Having minimal expectations while practicing acceptance are the keys for creating happier holidays.

-Focusing on what your mother said last year prevents you from seeing what is good this year.
+Stop focusing on what your mother said last year.
+When you do that you prevent yourself from seeing the good this year.
 Can you relate?

-When you accept your family, you give up the struggle.
-It becomes easier to find the good because you aren't spending your energy focusing on the bad or trying to change the outcome.
+When you accept your family as they are, you give up the struggle.
+It becomes easier to enjoy the holidays because you aren't focusing on the bad or trying to change the outcome.

 Realizing that they may never meet your needs is part of acceptance.
 Taking those needs somewhere else is self-care.

-You have some choices.
-Find a way to handle it, keep stewing or let it go.
+Here are your menu options: find a way to deal it, keep stewing or let it go.

 It takes courage to deal with the hurt and resentment directly.
-Writing is a great way to express it without being censored.
-After you do some “journal venting” find the part you played in the situation.
+Writing is a great way to express the hurt without being censored.
+After you do some “journal venting” find the part you have played in the situation.